 Immunization Requirements for School

-The Health Unit strongly recommends getting immunized according to the Publicly Funded Immunization Schedule for Ontario.
+The Health Unit strongly recommends getting immunized according to Ontario's Routine Immunization Schedule.

 For your children to attend school in Ontario, they need to be immunized against the following infectious diseases:

 The Immunization of School Pupils Act (ISPA) R.S.O.
-1990 is a law in Ontario that helps to protect the health of children and our community.
-It gives directions for making sure that all school aged students are protected from vaccine preventable diseases.
+1990 is a law in Ontario that requires certain vaccines to be given for a child to attend school in Ontario making sure that all school aged children are protected from vaccine preventable diseases.

 What should parents do?

 - Look at your child’s yellow immunization card.
-If you aren’t sure if your child is up-to-date on all their vaccines, check with your health care provider or the Windsor-Essex County Health Unit.
+If you aren’t sure if your child is up-to-date on all their vaccines, check with your doctor and nurse practitioner or the Windsor-Essex County Health Unit.

-- Any time that your child gets a vaccine or booster shot you should update their record with the WECHU through any of the following ways:
+- Any time that your child gets a vaccine or booster shot you should update their record with the health unit through any of the following ways:

 What if I choose not to immunize my child?

 Under the Immunization of School Pupils Act R.R.O.
 1990, Reg.
-645, students must be immunized against measles, mumps, rubella, diphtheria, tetanus, meningococcal, varicella and polio, or have a completed Statement of Medical Exemption, or Conscience or Religious Belief Affidavit on file at the Health Unit.
+645, students must be immunized against measles, mumps, rubella, diphtheria, tetanus, meningococcal, varicella and polio, or have a valid Medical, or Conscience or Religious Belief exemption on file at the Health Unit.

-Contact our Vaccine Preventable Diseases department at 519-258-2146 ext.
-1222 to request a Medical Exemption package to bring to your health care provider.
+Contact our Healthy Schools department at 519-258-2146 ext.
+1222 to request a Medical Exemption package to bring to your doctor or nurse practitioner.

-If your child cannot be immunized due to medical reasons, speak to your health care provider about completing the Statement of Medical Exemption.
+If your child cannot be immunized due to medical reasons, speak to your doctor or nurse practitioner about completing the Statement of Medical Exemption.

-Young children in group settings, such as daycare or schools, are at a higher risk of becoming infected with vaccine preventable diseases.
+Young children in group settings, such as child care centres or schools, are at a higher risk of becoming infected with vaccine preventable diseases.
 If you choose not to immunize, be sure you understand the risks and responsibilities involved.

 What will happen to my child during an outbreak of a vaccine preventable disease?